conradakunga/Blog/_posts/2026-01-24-what-problems-do-properties-solve-their-evolution-in-c-net.md

 If you needed custom logic for the setters or getters, you had to introduce backing fields.

-The next iteration addressed the need for requiring a constructor for immutable properties.
+The next iteration addressed the need to require a **constructor for setting immutable properties**.

-This was the init keyword.
+This was the [init](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init) modifier.

 ```c#
 public class Person